Homeless Student Liaison offered at Kent School District No. 415

 Homeless School Transition Programs

-Homeless Liaison offered at Napavine School District
+Homeless Liaison offered at Evaline School District

 Provides homeless families and students, including unaccompanied youth, services to help youth stay in school.